leolwin999/leolwin-site/src/pages/about.md

 </div>

 Hello Again! 👋
-I started this blog to share my experiences and knowledge, also as a way to track my own learning and force myself to breakdown the complex topics.
+I started this blog to share my experiences and knowledge, also as a way to track my own learnings and force myself to breakdown the complex topics.

-Being a techie while working as a seafarer isn’t as easy as it sounds — especially in the middle of the sea.
+Being a techie while working as a seafarer isn’t as easy as it sounds, especially in the middle of the sea.

 Imagine spending your day in a noisy engine room, sweating in 40°C heat, running on 4 hours of sleep, with barely any internet (if you’re lucky), and constantly juggling physical and mental stress, duties, routines, and drills of who knows what.

-But hey — I do this to support my parents, to pay the bills, and to take care of the people I love, especially my big mama (my grandma 👵🏼) .
+But hey...I do this to support my parents, pay the bills, and take care of the people I love, especially my big mama (my grandma 👵🏼) .

 Anyway, I didn’t write this to be a sob story.
 The real reason for this blog is to share what I’ve been learning on my tech journey.

-I’m not some professional — just someone trying to grow, one step at a time.
+And I’m not some professional but just a skid.

-Thanks for stopping by.
-I hope you find something helpful while you're here. 🤗
+Thanks for stopping by. ope you find something helpful while you're here. 🤗

 ## Certs